mpdroog/rootdev-home/README.md

 * Less code == Less security issues, only have to watch the Go security announcements (and those are small and few);

-Note on listener:
-The server by default listens on `*:8022` to the world.
-So a proxy in front is necessary to make it available on port 80.

-Running under Docker:
-`./compile.sh
-docker build .
-docker images
-docker run --rm -p 8022:8022 LATESTIMAGE`

-Environment variables:
-* MAILGUN_DOMAIN
-* MAILGUN_APIKEY
-* MAILGUN_PUBLICAPIKEY